mfbutner/CanvasHelpers/src/grade_transfer/README.md

 - Simplify the grade transfer process by requiring only three things: 1.
 Canvas url, 2. user's Canvas token, and 3. the path to the user's CSV file.

-- Automatically match students by their emails and student IDs (SIDs) first, then match the rest of students by their unique full names or last names and ask user to verify these name matches.
+- Match students automatically by their emails and student IDs (SIDs) first, then match the rest of students by their unique full names or last names and ask user to verify these name matches.

 - Notify the user about which students' grades are not successfully transferred from the CSV file at the end of the program.